b. 18/11/1891 Silverdale, Staffordshire. d. 17/02/1975 Newcastle under Lyme, Staffordshire.

 DATE AND PLACE OF GC ACTION: 02/07/1935 Holditch Colliery, North Staffordshire.

-Ezra married (sadly name not known), and had a daughter named Edith.
-After his first wife’s death, he re-married to Lily.
+Ezra married Annie Hall in 1921, and had a daughter named Edith.
+After his first wife’s death, he re-married to Lily Pepper in 1948.
 Following his service in the Great War, Ezra returned to his pre-war employment at Holditch Colliery in North Staffordshire, where he also held the position of Captain of the Rescue Brigade.

 On 2nd July 1935, a fire broke out in the Four Foot Seam at the Holditch Colliery.
 The fire spread rapidly but of the 55 men employed in the affected area all except two succeeded in withdrawing from the danger zone.
 As soon as it was discovered two men were missing, an unsuccessful search was made for them.
 A large explosion then occurred and one of the search party was found to be missing.
 Meanwhile a call had gone out for the Colliery Rescue Brigade, and Azariah Clarke and 3 other men had assembled.
 They were asked to search for the man lost after the explosion and donned breathing apparatus.
 Despite the smoke and gas, they made an unsuccessful search for the man.
 They then began to search for the original missing two men.
 They stumbled in the smoke up a steep road, when another explosion occurred killing 27 men.
 The Rescue Brigade were slightly affected, and had to come to the surface for fresh breathing apparatus as supplies were low.
 They went back in, extinguished a fire, came across a number of dead bodies and badly injured men.
 They made the injured comfortable and arranged for stretchers for them.
 They evacuated the injured and dead, and by 3.25pm all men known to be alive were recovered.
 All the men were then withdrawn due to the risks of further explosions.
 The Rescue Brigade led by Clarke had worked continuously below ground with breathing apparatus since 7.30am.
 At 6pm, Clarke again led his men back down the mine, and after an extensive search still found noone by 8.30pm.